Sustainable Agriculture Project Mission Statement

 The GVSU Sustainable Agriculture Project was started by a group of Grand Valley students in 2008, and is a project of the Brooks College of Interdisciplinary Studies.
-The original farm site is on Luce Street on the Allendale campus.
+The farm site is on Luce Street on the Allendale campus.

 The purposes of the project include: